Canada Customs Bonds - Roanoke

 Yes, the maximum financial security allowed is CAD $10 million per RM account, regardless of the type of security posted.

 The CBSA conducts an annual review of the financial security requirement for each importer’s RM business account.
-The review period is comprised of July 25 of a given year to July 24 of the following year.
-The updated requirement establishes the new minimum financial security to be provided to the CBSA.
-The newly calculated requirement will be communicated to the importers by way of notification on the CCP in July/August and will be effective on October 15th, date by which the importers are required to be compliant.
+The review period is comprised of October 20 of a given year to October 19 of the following year.
+Refer to CARM bulletin #5404 for additional details.
+The requirement establishes the minimum financial security to be provided to the CBSA.
+The newly calculated requirement will be communicated to the importers by way of notification on the CCP.
+To maintain the RPP benefits, importers must meet the new calculated requirements by January 15, 2026.

-1. When Will a Canada Customs Bond renew?
+7. When will a Canada Customs Bond renew?

 Canada Customs Bonds have an effective date that is selected when the bond is filed, and when the bond takes effect, it does so as of that date and stays in effect until terminated.
 However, the bond will be processed for renewal on an annual basis.
 A continuation certificate is provided to confirm the renewal, approximately 60-90 days prior to the renewal date.